tableflip/ipfs-fuse/README.md

 > Mount IPFS MFS as a FUSE volume using Node.js

 **EXPERIMENTAL!
-Currently you can only view, open, rename and move files and folders.**
+Most things you can do, some things will explode.**

 ## Install